-b.
-Synoptic storms and storm track responses

-Midlatitude storm tracks can be largely defined in two ways (Chang et al. 2002; Hoskins and Hodges 2002): either using distributions of the tracks and intensity of synoptic cyclones (the Lagrangian view) or as regions of strong variability or co-variability of winds, geopotential height, temperature, and humidity (the Eulerian perspective).
-Storm tracks typically occur in the

-30-50° latitude band coincident with the climatological SST fronts (Figure 4) and are associated with strong and frequent precipitation, particularly atmospheric fronts.

-One possible mechanism of midlatitude oceanic influence on the storm track was suggested by Hoskins and Valdes (1990), who found that enhanced diabatic heating by surface fluxes over WBCs supports atmospheric baroclinicity, a vital element in setting the location of the storm track (Hawcroft et al. 2012; Kaspi and Schneider 2013).
-Nakamura and Shimpo (2004) and Nakamura et al. (2004) further argued that low-level air temperature gradients are directly influenced by SST gradients via cross-frontal gradients in sensible heat flux (See also Nakayama et al. 2021).
-The baroclinicity is measured as the maximum Eady growth rate (Charney 1947; Eady 1949; Lindzen and Farrell 1980), such that stronger low-tropospheric baroclinicity is associated with weaker static stability and a stronger meridional air temperature gradient.
-Both conditions can be observed over WBCs.
-Hence, the anchoring effect by cross-frontal differential heat supply from the ocean is consistent with the formation of a storm track (Nonaka et al. 2009; Hotta and Nakamura 2011), while diabatic heating over the warm portion of the WBC SST fronts to the warm and cold sectors of the cyclones supports the growth of transient baroclinic waves (e.g., Booth et al. 2012; Willison et al. 2013; Hirata and Nonaka 2021).
+525 b.
+Synoptic storms and storm track responses 526 Storm tracks typically occur in the 30-50° latitude band coincident with the climatological SST 527 fronts (Figure 4) and are associated with strong and frequent precipitation, particularly via 528 atmospheric fronts.
+Midlatitude storm tracks can be primarily defined in two ways (Chang et al. 529 2002; Hoskins and Hodges 2002): either using distributions of the tracks and intensity of 530 synoptic cyclones (the Lagrangian view) or as regions of strong variability or co-variability of 531 winds, geopotential height, temperature, and humidity in the lower to upper troposphere (the 532 Eulerian perspective).
+To better elucidate the forcing of near-surface weather by the oceans, 533 other studies also use the surface-based storm track, defined as the variance of near-surface 534 meridional winds (Booth et al. 2010, 2017; O'Neill et al. 2017; Small et al. 2019).
+The concept 535 of the surface storm track stems from earlier scatterometer measurements illustrating strong 536 imprints of the free-tropospheric storm tracks in the surface wind fields over the warm WBCs 537 (Sampe and Xie 2007; Bourassa et al. 2013).
+The reduced static stability and the enhanced 538 vertical mixing within the MABL (Figure 1d) synchronize the locations of the surface storm 539 track with the warm currents (Figure 4).
+The surface and free-tropospheric storm tracks are, thus, 540 dynamically coupled via deep moist convection (Czaja and Blunt 2011).
+541 542 One possible mechanism of midlatitude oceanic influence on the storm track was suggested by 543 Hoskins and Valdes (1990), which found that enhanced diabatic heating by surface fluxes over 544 WBCs supports atmospheric baroclinicity, a vital element in setting the location of the storm 545 track (Hawcroft et al. 2012; Kaspi and Schneider 2013).
+Nakamura and Shimpo (2004) and 546 Nakamura et al. (2004) further argued that SST gradients directly influence low-level air 547 temperature gradients via cross-frontal gradients in sensible heat flux (Nakayama et al. 2021).
+548 The baroclinicity is measured as the atmospheric maximum Eady growth rate (Charney 1947; 549 Eady 1949; Lindzen and Farrell 1980), such that stronger low-tropospheric baroclinicity is 550 associated with weaker static stability and a stronger meridional air temperature gradient (see 551 Figure 4 caption).
+Both conditions are observed over WBCs.
+Hence, the anchoring effect by 552 cross-frontal differential heat supply from the ocean is consistent with the formation of a storm 553 track over the WBC SST fronts (Nonaka et al. 2009; Hotta and Nakamura 2011), while diabatic 554 heating over the warm portion of the WBC SST fronts to the warm and cold sectors of the cyclones supports the growth of transient baroclinic waves (Booth et al. 2012; Willison et al. 2013; Hirata and Nonaka 2021; Figure 1b,c).